-Sub-Zero Stuck Surface Temperature Sensor / Switch
+Sub-Zero Stuck Surface Temperature Sensor/Switch

-Electric cooktop surface hot indicator light stays on even when all elements are cool.
+The electric cooktop surface hot indicator light stays on even when all elements are cool.

 Advertisements